LabeliaLabs/distributed-learning-contributivity/README.md

 ##### Miscellaneous

 `is_quick_demo`: `True` or `False` (default)
 When set to `True`, the amount of data samples and the number of epochs and mini-batches are significantly reduced, to minimize the duration of the run.
+Example: `is_quick_demo: True`

 ## Contacts